K. Balachander filmography

 This following is the list of films to which K. Balachander has contributed.
-He has written and directed nearly 80 films and has worked in more than 100 films either as director or writer in multiple languages – Tamil, Telugu, Malayalam, Hindi and Kannada.
+He has written and directed nearly 80 films and has worked in more than 100 films either as director or writer in predominantly Tamil-language films.
+He has directed some Telugu films while the rest of his Telugu, Hindi and Kannada films were either remakes or simultaneously shot versions of his Tamil films.
+He has also directed Tamil remakes of Telugu films.
+He has produced one Malayalam film.